-Stephen J. Williams has published writing and images in many literary magazines and newspapers.
-He has been the recipient of the Fellowship of Australian Writers’ Anne Elder Prize and John Shaw Neilson Poetry Award, the Association for Australian Literature’s Mary Gilmore Award, and the University of Melbourne’s John Masefield Prize.
-He lives in St Kilda (Victoria, Australia).
+Stephen J. Williams is a widely published writer, artist, and retired communications consultant who lives in St Kilda (Victoria, Australia).
+Stephen has published writing and images in literary magazines and newspapers.
+He has been the recipient of the Fellowship of Australian Writers’ Anne Elder Award and John Shaw Neilson Award for Poetry (1989), the Association for Australian Literature’s Mary Gilmore Prize, and the University of Melbourne’s John Masefield Prize.

-In the 1980s, at Meanjin, a literary magazine founded by Clem Christesen in the 1940s in Brisbane, Stephen was assistant editor for Jim Davidson—typing letters, sorting envelopes into postcode order, making tea, and playing Scrabble with A. A. Phillips.
+In the 1980s, at Meanjin, a literary magazine founded by Clem Christesen in the 1940s, Stephen worked with the editor Jim Davidson—typing letters, sorting envelopes into postcode order, making tea, and playing Scrabble with A. A. Phillips (who coined the much-quoted phrase ‘cultural cringe’).

 Stephen has worked as a book designer, radio producer, and copywriter; and as a consultant, writer, publicist, and editor for